banhao/CoinBasePro-Trading-Bot/README.md

 CoinBasePro_Trade_Botr.py can trade cryptocurrencies automatically by using CoinBasePro API.

+### *If you think this program is helpful, please give me a star ⭐.
+If you have any thoughs or advices then submit an Issue or send me an e-mail.*
+:arrow_right:

 ### Version: 4.7.3
 ### Issue Date: May 12, 2021
 ### Release Note: Change the "quote_currency" buy condition.